 The /HOLD pin allows the device to be paused while it is actively selected.
 When /HOLD is brought low, while /CS is low, the DO pin will be at high impedance and signals on the DI and CLK pins will be ignored (don't care).
 When /HOLD is brought high, device operation can resume.
 The /HOLD function can be useful when multiple devices are sharing the same SPI signals.
 The /HOLD pin is active low.
 When the QE bit of Status Register-2 is set for Quad I/O, the /HOLD pin function is not available since this pin is used for IO3.
 See Figure 1a-c for the pin configuration of Quad I/O operation.
+Note that there was an internal pull-up resistor on the /HOLD pin to avoid accidentally trigging HOLD function by pin floating.

-4.5 Serial Clock (CLK)
+6.5 Serial Clock (CLK)